Setting up Protean locally

 $ source .venv/bin/activate

-- Install the development dependencies.
+- Install development dependencies.

 $ poetry install --with dev,test,docs,types --all-extras

-- Install the pre-commit hooks.
+- Install pre-commit hooks.

 $ pre-commit install --install-hooks